Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 1. The `extent` field is now required as it was always intented to be.
 2. Polygons now support a `closePolygon` flag for better compression and decompression without having to rebuild them.
-3. Polygons support indices and tesselation values to remove the need to earclip them before rendering.
+3. Polygons support indices and tessellation values to remove the need to earclip them before rendering.

 ### 4.1.2.
 Open Vector Tile (OVT) Layer